AlkhazovAvdalim/unettopo/README.md

 engineers.

-The software developed for this project modifies raw data from Optistruct(TM) form, the conventional tool used in the chair for optimization of mechanical structures, trains a neural network and is used after the training of the neural network to predict new data instances, which are then brought back into the conventional Optistruct(TM) form.
+The software developed for this project modifies raw data from Optistruct(TM) form, the conventional tool used by the chair for optimization of mechanical structures, trains a neural network and is used after the training of the neural network to predict new data instances, which are then brought back into the conventional Optistruct(TM) form.